merenlab/anvio.org/tutorials/pangenome-graphs/index.md

                -G 'GCF_029593915,GCF_029532145'
 ```

+We only used our two genomes from the former step to see how complex the graph already gets.
+Opening the {% include ARTIFACT name="interactive" text="anvi'o interactive interface" %} functions similar to the one we used before to inspect the pangenome.
+Instead of {% include PROGRAM name="anvi-display-pan" %} we use the program {% include PROGRAM name="anvi-display-pan-graph" %}.
+Experienced anvi'o users should feel right at home here and find many functions they already know.

 ```bash
 anvi-display-pan-graph -p 03_PAN/Candidatus_Lucifugimonas_marina-PAN.db \
                        -g 03_PAN/Candidatus_Lucifugimonas_marina-GENOMES.db \
                        -i 05_PANGRAPH/Candidatus_Lucifugimonas_marina-JSON.json
 ```

+The initial pangenome graph visible in the {% include ARTIFACT name="interactive" text="anvi'o interactive interface" %} should look like this.
+The grey nodes are single gene clusters (you can click on them to get detailed information on the gene).
+The purple colored nodes are gene cluster groups, groups are created if a set of single gene clusters is only connected in a single line and present in the same subset of genomes.
+Gene cluster groups basically help to focus on the *interesting* parts of a pangenome graph.
+You can also get a detailed view on them by clicking.
+In the middle you see a arrow showing the graphs flow direction.
+There are three different types of edges currently implemented in the pangenome graph tool:

+1. straight lines: Those are connections between two gene clusters of gene cluster groups following the pangenome graphs flow direction
+2. dashed lines: These are like straight lines but reverse to the pangenome graph flow direction
+3. semi-dashed-lines: These are special and sometimes hard to see, because these are a mix between both of the prior edge types.
+Imagine a situation where a set of genes is reversed all together in a subset of the genomes.
+Therefore A - B - C is as correct as C - B - A. We implemented this solution to not overload the graph with extra lines.

 {% include IMAGE path="/images/pangenome-graphs/Figure_4.png" width=80 %}

+The consensus graph present know can already tell us many stories e.g. insertions and deletions of single genes or full potential operons.
+To hightlight the genome these events take place in we will change some settings.

 {% include IMAGE path="/images/pangenome-graphs/Figure_5_1.png" width=40 %}

+First we increase the size of the **Orientation arrow** and activate the layers for the two genomes We also increase them in size.
+To see the tree based on graph difference we checkmark **Show phylogenic tree** and increase the size of **Tree length** and **Tree offset**.
+The distance between the nodes on the consensus graph can also be slightly increased.
+To be able to see the lines in the genome tracks and in the consensus graph we also slightly increase **Node line thickness** and **edge thickness** as well as **Line graph thickness**.
+Since we increased the **Tree offset** we have more space for labels, therefore, we cann increase the **Label size**.
+To estimate the size of groups of genes we set the **Group size compression** to a value above 0.
+Finally we keep the color for GCF_029593915 but shift the entry to the top and color GCF_029532145 in orange.
+That way all edges and nodes present in both genomes or present in the former one GCF_029593915 will be colored black while edges and nodes only present in GCF_029532145 are colored in orange.
+Since a line can only have one color, the coloring functions by hierarchy in the list.

 {% include IMAGE path="/images/pangenome-graphs/Figure_5_2.png" width=40 %}

+After clicking the draw button again we should be able to see the so called genome tracks in the middle of the pangenome graph to help us understand the origin of specific motives.

 {% include IMAGE path="/images/pangenome-graphs/Figure_6.png" width=80 %}

+Before going more into detail on motives and differences here we want to decide if the amount of readable complexity already reached saturation or if we can include the other two genomes as well.
+If you can not find any visible genomic rearrangements your are free to increase the complexity by adding more genomes.
+But in the end this is of course a decision to be made by the user :)

+After this step your folder structure should look similar to this.

 /path/to/\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├── 00_LOGS\